Timo654/kuma/README.md

 To find instructions on how to use the tool, go to the menu bar, pick 'Help' and 'How to use'.

 ## TODO list
-* Fix import not disabling param editing
-* Weird issues with file saving (can't pick new file?)
 * Text background gone

 ## Credits